 Designing an engaging, inclusive async workshop

 The two-week workshop used Mural's digital canvas as the shared space for ideation, learning, and task management.
 Corinne’s team designed thoughtful murals for the workshop phases that included clear instructions and activities for everyone to join and engage with on their own time — Slack reminders and pre-recorded videos helped make everyone comfortable, even with no visual collaboration experience.

 Corinne’s team attributes async success to clear direction and consistent communication around the workshop activities.
 Activities included brainstorming ideas, clustering them into themes, and voting in the mural to achieve consensus.

-The MURAL templates created for the workshop also include an accountability checklist to visualize engagement and help flag anyone who might need extra support throughout onboarding.
+The Mural templates created for the workshop also include an accountability checklist to visualize engagement and help flag anyone who might need extra support throughout the employee onboarding process.
 Each week concluded with a live alignment meeting, which the team notes was extremely efficient since so much had been covered asynchronously.

 How to start creating your own async success

 USAA’s Workforce Experience team will continue to use this async-first approach for the foreseeable future.
 “It was incredibly successful.
 We’re actually getting a lot of requests for more workshops like this,” Corinne notes.
 “We’re really proud of the benefits we’ve seen and we’re moving this program forward in full-force.”